sin5678/inav_cn_wiki/Getting-started-with-iNav.md

 * iNav does not show "GPS Signal Strength" for each satellite in the Cleanflight configurator, instead only the first one is used to show [HDOP](https://en.wikipedia.org/wiki/Dilution_of_precision_%28GPS%29)

 * iNav has only one PID controller called fp-pid.
-This is a modified version of luxfloat, and will show up as luxfloat in cleanflight configurator.

 * iNav has extra safety feature that prevents you from arming your aircraft if certain condition are met, or not met.
 This is controlled by CLI variable "Nav_extra_arming_safety" which is default turned on.